Zarumoth/odin-recipes/README.md

 Odin Project first HTML Task
-THe goal is to build a basic recipe website
+The goal is to build a basic recipe website